-1 2 3 4 5 6 7 Country and type of company (if necessary) Requirement to keep accounting records Accounting records meet a, b, c, d Requirement to prepare financial statements Requirement to file financial statements with a Governmental Authority and/or file a requisite tax return Requirement to have financial statements audited Retention period for accounting records Norway Yes Yes Yes Yes Yes 3, 5 or 10 years depending on type of document.
+1 2 3 4 5 6 7 Country and type of company (if necessary) Requirement to keep accounting records Accounting records meet a, b, c, d Requirement to prepare financial statements Requirement to file financial statements with a Governmental Authority and/or file a requisite tax return Requirement to have financial statements audited Retention period for accounting records Niue Domestic companies Yes Yes Yes Yes Yes, except in the case of private companies.
+7 years Niue International Business Companies Yes No No No No No Norway Yes Yes Yes Yes Yes 3, 5 or 10 years depending on type of document.
 Panama Yes, if business undertaken in Panama.
 Yes, if business undertaken in Panama.
 Yes, if trading entity.
 Yes, a tax return is required for all companies with Panamanian source income.
 No, except for regulated entities.
 5 years Philippines Yes Yes Yes Yes Yes, for corporations of a certain size.
 A minimum of 3 years and up to 10 years in the case of fraud.
 Poland Yes Yes Yes Yes Yes, for joint stock companies, and limited liability companies which satisfy criteria.
 Permanently for approved financial statements; 5 years for other files.
 Portugal Yes Yes Yes Yes Yes, for joint-stock companies, limited liability companies that meet a threshold test, and holding companies.
 10 years Russian Federation Yes Yes No Yes, all companies must file an annual tax return.
 Yes, for open joint- stock companies, banks, insurance companies, stock exchanges and investment institutions.
 Other companies subject to threshold tests.
-4 years Saint Kitts and Nevis Yes Yes Yes Yes, except for exempt companies incorporated under the Saint Kitts Companies Act.
+4 years Saint Kitts and Nevis (Saint Kitts only) Yes Yes Yes Yes, except for exempt companies incorporated under the Saint Kitts Companies Act.
 Yes, for public companies and regulated activities.
-12 years under the Saint Kitts Companies Act Saint Kitts and Nevis Nevis Business Corporation Ordinance Yes Yes Yes Yes, in respect of those Nevis Business Corporations (NBCs) which carry on financial services business.
-Yes in respect of those NBCs which carry on financial services business.
-5 years under anti-money laundering regulations.
+12 years under the Saint Kitts Companies Act.